Employment of construction managers is expected to grow 17 percent from 2010 to 2020.--U.S. Bureau of Labor Statistics

 Program is endorsed by the North State Building Industry Association (BIA) and the Sacramento Regional Builders Exchange (SRBX).

-Participants will be awarded a certificate in Construction Management upon the successful completion of 16 required units and six (6) elective units of designated course work.
+Participants will be awarded a certificate in Construction Management upon the successful completion of 19 required units of designated coursework.
 Courses may be taken individually or as part of a certificate program.